-The extent of mangrove forests was derived by Random locations were calculated from the mapping data Forest Classification of a combination of L-band radar of consecutive time-periods (t1 and t2); with gains (ALOS PALSAR) and optical (Landsat-5, and Landsat-7) and losses defined as the increase and decrease in satellite data.
-All data and software that were used to mangrove extent (ha) between t1 and t2.
-Net change derive the GMW mangrove maps are available in the (ha) for the period t1 - t2 was taken as the sum of gains public domain.
-Approximately 15,000 Landsat scenes and losses. and 1,500 ALOS PALSAR (1 x 1 degree) mosaic tiles were used for the global mapping effort to create optical The maps and statistics on mangrove extent and change for the WIO Region presented in this report were taken and radar image composites covering the coastlines along the tropical and sub-tropical coastlines in the from this global dataset, and as such essentially offer a Americas, Africa, Asia and Oceania, The classification more detailed view and analysis of a regional sub-set of was constrained using a mangrove habitat mask, which the global mangrove watch dataset for the WIO Region.
-The full published global mangrove dataset (GMW v2.0) defined regions where mangrove ecosystems are likely to exist.
-The mangrove habitat definition was based can be accessed on www.globalmangrovewatch.org.
-The on basic geographical parameters such as latitude, updated version (GMW v3.0) will be published in 2022.

-elevation and distance from ocean water.
+The extent of mangrove forests was derived by Random Forest Classification of a combination of L-band radar (ALOS PALSAR) and optical (Landsat-5, and Landsat-7) satellite data.
+All data and software that were used to derive the GMW mangrove maps are available in the public domain.
+Approximately 15,000 Landsat scenes and 1,500 ALOS PALSAR (1 x 1 degree) mosaic tiles were used for the global mapping effort to create optical and radar image composites covering the coastlines along the tropical and sub-tropical coastlines in the Americas, Africa, Asia and Oceania.
+The classification was constrained using a mangrove habitat mask, which defined regions where mangrove ecosystems are likely to exist.
+The mangrove habitat definition was based on basic geographical parameters such as latitude, elevation and distance from ocean water.
 Training for the habitat mask and classification of the 2010 mangrove mask was based on randomly sampling 38 million points using the mangrove masks (for the year 2000) of Giri et al., (2011) and Spalding et al., (2010) and the water occurrence layer defined by Pekel et al., (2016).
 The dataset is available for download at http://data.unep-wcmc.org/datasets/45.